-Approximately 25 percent of reproductive age women have absent iron stores, and any amount of bleeding will result in anemia for them.
+Approximately 25% of women of reproductive age have absent iron stores, meaning any amount of bleeding can result in anemia.
 Iron deficiency in the United States and Western Europe is almost always due to blood loss.

 Abnormal GYN Bleeding Due to Fibroids

 Fibroids within the uterine lining (submucosal) can cause severe bleeding, even if they are small.
-These fibroids can increase the area of the lining, and also increase menstrual flow and decrease the normal ability of the lining to stop the bleeding.
+These fibroids can increase the area of the lining and the amount of menstrual bleeding, and they can decrease the ability of the lining to stop the bleeding.

 Increased bleeding in the uterine cavity due to these types of fibroids can result in the formation of clots.
 Pain is caused by distension of the womb and passage of the clots.
 Many women pass very large clots and have extreme pain with their menstrual cycle as a result.

-Thoroughly removing fibroids from the uterus can only be performed by a highly skilled minimally invasive GYN surgeon, without using a robot.
-Fibroids that are deep in the muscle, or are very small can be hard to find unless they are felt and removed by hand.
-Unless all of the fibroids are removed, they can continue to grow, and cause problems with heaving bleeding, pelvic pain and infertility.
-Standard laparoscopic or robotic techniques do not allow a surgeon to feel the fibroids, and often, those that are left behind become problematic.
+Thoroughly removing fibroids from the uterus can only be performed by a highly skilled minimally invasive GYN surgeon.
+Fibroids that are very small or located deep in the muscle can be hard to find unless they are felt and removed by a skilled hand.
+If fibroids are not removed, they will continue to grow and cause problems with heaving bleeding, pelvic pain and infertility.
+Standard laparoscopic or robotic techniques do not allow a surgeon to feel the fibroids, meaning some may be left behind to continue to grow and prolong symptoms.

-Fibroid removal surgery can be performed as a myomectomy, removing the fibroids from the uterus, or as a hysterectomy, removing the uterus itself.
+Fibroid removal surgery can be performed as a myomectomy, removing the fibroids while leaving the uterus intact, or as a hysterectomy, removing the fibroids along with the uterus.
 A myomectomy is performed for women who wish to retain the ability to get pregnant.
-A hysterectomy for fibroid removal is performed for women who no longer wish to get pregnant, and who suffer from recurring fibroids.
-Depending on your future plans for fertility, it is important to find a surgeon who will work with you as a partner, and who can perform either procedure through minimally invasive techniques, such as LAAM or DualPortGYN.
+A hysterectomy for fibroid removal is performed for women who suffer from recurring fibroids and no longer wish to become pregnant.
+Depending on your future plans for fertility, it is important to find a surgeon who will work with you as a partner.
+CIGC specialists perform both procedures through advanced minimally invasive techniques known as LAAM and DualPortGYN.

-A DualPortGYN hysterectomy is one of the most minimally invasive GYN surgery techniques available.
-A hysterectomy is the most effective way to eliminate fibroids.
+A hysterectomy is the most effective way to eliminate fibroids, and the DualPortGYN hysterectomy is one of the most minimally invasive GYN surgery techniques available.
 Once the uterus is removed, fibroids cannot regrow.
-It is important to understand what a hysterectomy entails, and to choose a skilled minimally invasive GYN surgeon who will explain in detail what will happen during and after the surgery.
+It is important to understand what a hysterectomy entails and to choose a highly skilled minimally invasive GYN surgeon who will explain in detail what will happen during and after the surgery.